What is Autism?

 While everyone can and will exhibit some of these characteristics at some point or another, it is the pattern of behaviours, their intensity, and the fact that they persist beyond the typical age that leads to a diagnosis of Autism Spectrum Disorder.

 No two autistic people are the same – each person has their own way of seeing the world, which makes them interesting and unique.

 The cause of autism is not fully understood, however, structured early intervention, therapy and education delivered by professionals with expertise in autism can make a significant difference.

 It can often be difficult to know where to start if you suspect a family member may be on the spectrum, however, initially we would suggest the following:

 - If it is your child you are concerned about, discuss your concerns with their teachers, therapists and other professionals who know them.

 - Discuss your concerns about your child/partner with the family doctor.
 They may suggest a referral to a (for a child) a paediatrician or in some cases a child psychiatrist.
 For adults, this referral may be to a psychiatrist or psychologist.

 Due to the complex nature of the disorder and changes in clinical definitions over time, research findings on the prevalence rate of autism varies considerably.
-According to the Australian Bureau of Statistics 2012 Survey of Ageing and Carers (SDAC), approximately one Australian in every 100 has a diagnosis of ASD, however, the prevalence rate is much higher in young people aged 5–19 years.
+Approximately one Australian in every 70 has a diagnosis of ASD, however, the prevalence rate is much higher in young people aged 5–19 years.
 Increases in diagnoses may be due to an increase in autism awareness and changes to the diagnostic criteria.
 A recent nationwide survey in the US found that one in 59 eight-year-old children were diagnosed with ASD.